 One night I told Mason I had relapsed since I got out.
 Mason DUG IN, this was a major issue we needed to get to the bottom off.
 He had come from addiction and been able to be sober and happy and wanted to help me get there.
 It was a five plus hour conversation on his porch, with too many cigarettes smoked.
 Ultimately Mason said there was some deeper underlying issue that lead to my relapse.
 We had deep conversations about my past, loneliness, and even our friendship.
 He told me how much I meant to him and how much it would hurt him if I got locked up again.
 In my arrogance I never thought that I could lose him, he was living right and nothing could make him waver from his path.
-By the end of the conversation he got me to realize the reason why I don't care enough about my life to keep drugs out.
-The reason I was so discontent is that I have a Master's degree and I am doing stone masonry.
-I didn't see myself rising to a management position for Cory or going off and starting my own masonry company, and with my felonies a solid job where I can use my potential is highly unlikely.
+By the end of the conversation the reason I was so discontent is that I have a Master's degree and I am doing stone masonry.
+I didn't see myself rising to a management position for Cory or going off and starting my own masonry company (kind of do now), and with my felonies a solid job where I can use my potential is highly unlikely.
 I remember feeling a weight lifted off my shoulders as I drove home, I now knew the problem that needed to be solved and felt hope.

 The next morning, I was driving to a job 40 minutes from my place and prayed to God for an idea that was simple, would not take a lot of money to start, and something I could sell online.
 God gave me Miniature Masonry, which was little do-it-yourself stone masonry kits.
 A lot of people had immense interest in stone masonry but no means to experience it, so a kit with miniature trowel, mortar, rock chips, and a chiseling system would give them the ability to do so.
-I thought it was great, Mason thought it was great and loved the name, we even began a little rock wall together a couple weeks later (The photo you clicked to get to this page).
+I thought it was great, Mason thought it was great and loved the name, we even began a little rock wall together a couple weeks later (The photo at the bottom of the founder page).
 We had a lot of fun and I thought about how much fun other people would have.
 Mason and I had fun doing anything, even in jail, so really what we found entertaining together was not a good indicator of what others would.

 Me and Mason's beautiful sister Mallory (rockin his shades) and me under a freezing waterfall on a hike near Port Angeles, WA